dolphinalt/APCSA-Pages/_posts/2023-09-25-23-Object-lesson_IPYNB_2_.md

 Dog.main(null);
 ```

-    Failed to start the Kernel.

-    Exception in thread "main" java.lang.UnsupportedClassVersionError: io/github/spencerpark/ijava/IJava has been compiled by a more recent version of the Java Runtime (class file version 53.0), this version of the Java Runtime only recognizes class file versions up to 52.0

-    	at java.lang.ClassLoader.defineClass1(Native Method)

-    	at java.lang.ClassLoader.defineClass(ClassLoader.java:756)

-    	at java.security.SecureClassLoader.defineClass(SecureClassLoader.java:142)

-    	at java.net.URLClassLoader.defineClass(URLClassLoader.java:473)

-    	at java.net.URLClassLoader.access$100(URLClassLoader.java:74)

-    	at java.net.URLClassLoader$1.run(URLClassLoader.java:369)

-    	at java.net.URLClassLoader$1.run(URLClassLoader.java:363)

-    	at java.security.AccessController.doPrivileged(Native Method)

-    	at java.net.URLClassLoader.findClass(URLClassLoader.java:362)

-    	at java.lang.ClassLoader.loadClass(ClassLoader.java:418)

-    	at sun.misc.Launcher$AppClassLoader.loadClass(Launcher.java:355)

-    	at java.lang.ClassLoader.loadClass(ClassLoader.java:351)

-    	at sun.launcher.LauncherHelper.checkAndLoadMain(LauncherHelper.java:632).

-    View Jupyter <a href='command:jupyter.viewOutput'>log</a> for further details.

 ### String Objects
 String objects are built-in objects in Java that you're probably pretty familiar with, but it also functions like a class, with the following properties:
 - String objects can be initialized with the new keyword